 United States residents traveling to New Zealand on vacation typically find higher prices for some common consumer goods and lower prices for others.
 In general, you can expect to pay higher prices in smaller towns and rural areas, and lower prices in the major cities of Auckland, Christchurch, Wellington, and Hamilton.
 For some things, the North Island tends to have lower prices than the South Island.

-Use this breakdown of common essentials to help plan a budget for a trip to New Zealand.
+A breakdown of common essentials can help travelers plan a budget for a trip to New Zealand when compared to their budget for the items at home.
 Similar to most Western economies, New Zealand enjoys low inflation and stable prices.
 But costs can vary widely throughout the country.

 The Road User Tax varies according to the weight of the vehicle; you must pay it in advance at any Post Shop, and display a card on the windshield.